What is testing?

 The main goal of software testing

-The main goal of testing is to ensure the best quality for the SUT (Software Under Test).
+The main goal of testing is to ensure the best quality of the software/system under text.
 To do so, we need to carefully plan and organize the testing activities.
-It should be regular, performed at the earliest stage possible and documented.
+It should be regular, controlled, performed at the earliest stage possible and documented.
+Metrics are also a key player.
+Tooling as well.

 In the other articles I try to explore more aspects of software testing, going more into details and reporting some of the activities I have done in my career.